nwg-piotr/nwg-displays/README.md

 ...
 ```

 Use `--generic_names` if your output names happen to be different on every restart, e.g. when you use Thunderbolt outputs.

+Use `--num_ws` if you use workspaces in a number other than 8.

 ## Settings